 Hydraulic fracturing is the long established process of creating fractures in rock formations to release the natural gas trapped inside.

 Hydraulic fracturing has taken place for decades in the UK, with the first treatment thought to have taken place in the mid-1970s.
-Our site in Elswick was fractured in 1993, and has been generating around 1MW of electricity since.
+Our site in Elswick was fractured in 1993 and generated around 1MW of electricity seven days a week in its early life.
 Hydraulic fracturing is common in the North Sea, where it has been performed thousands of times.

 Hydraulic fracturing stimulation was first used in Kansas, US in 1947.
 Since then, over 2.5 million fracture treatments have taken place globally.
 Significantly, 60% of onshore natural-gas production comes from hydraulically fractured wells.

-The hydraulic fracturing operations carried out by Cuadrilla in the Bowland Basin take place at depths of at depths generally greater than 6,000 feet.
+The hydraulic fracturing operations carried out by Cuadrilla in the Bowland Basin take place at depths generally greater than 6,000 feet.

 Hydraulic fracturing is only one phase of the well development process.